junaidahmedshaikh/EventHub/README.md

 # EventHub

 The EventHub is a platform designed to simplify the process of organizing and beautifying events.
-With its user-friendly interface and robust features, it empowers users to effortlessly book event decorations, schedule appointments, and connect with experienced decorators to bring their vision to life.
+With its user-friendly interface and robust features, it empowers users to effortlessly book event decorations, schedule appointments, and connect with decorator to bring their vision to life.